-On the heels of the Toronto and Tokyo premieres this past spring, the Pacifica kicks off its twentieth anniversary season by performing a new quartet by Shulamit Ran, a longtime collaborator and colleague from their residency at the University of Chicago.
+The Pacifica heads to Europe in March as part of its twentieth anniversary season to perform a new quartet by Shulamit Ran, a longtime collaborator and colleague from their residency at the University of Chicago.
 Titled Glitter, Doom, Shards, Memory, the piece and the inspiration behind it are the focus of the Pacifica's latest blog entry.
 Read about it and check out the line up of performances here.
-The commission is funded by Music Accord, a consortium of presenters from the US as well as Suntory Hall in Tokyo and Wigmore Hall in London.
+The commission is funded by Music Accord, a consortium of presenters from the US as well as Suntory Hall and Wigmore Hall.
+The work was heard in Toronto, Tokyo, New York and Chicago.
+Next up: premiere performances in Britain and Germany.

 The Pacifica's monumental survey of Dmitri Shostakovich's complete string quartets, The Soviet Experience, has just been released by Cedille Records as a box set featuring all four volumes.
 The Soviet Experience is unique among Shostakovich quartet cycles for including quartets by some the composer's most significant Soviet-era contemporaries: Nikolai Miaskovsky, Sergei Prokofiev, Mieczyslaw Weinberg, and Alfred Schnittke.
 Download the box set or order the individual discs here.